Christy is an eco-conscious consumer who likes to repurpose and recycle everyday materials whenever possible.

 What Type of Egg Carton Should I Use?

-Egg cartons are typically made of paper or styrofoam materials.
+Egg cartons are typically made of paper, plastic, or styrofoam materials.
 Paper egg cartons are a much better choice for this project for several reasons:

 - Styrofoam is not biodegradable and will not break down in the environment.